 Harker students will work on all aspects of technical production for our semester two performances, including the upper school dance production, Harker Concert Series performances, choir concerts, orchestra and jazz band concerts, the upper school spring musical, the middle school spring musical and the Senior Showcase performances.
-Building on the skills acquired in the Study of Technical Theater or Technical Theater 1, this course will be intensely immersive as the students work on: scenery construction, painting and installation, lighting hang and focus, rigging, sound mixing, engineering and recording, costume and prop design and construction and stage and event management.
+Building on the skills acquired in the Study of Technical Theater class, this course will be intensely immersive as the students work on: scenery construction, painting and installation, lighting hang and focus, rigging, sound mixing, engineering and recording, costume and prop design and construction and stage and event management.

-Prerequisite: Study of Technical Theater, Technical Theater 1 or instructor's approval.
+Prerequisite: Study of Technical Theater or instructor's approval.
 UC approved.